Proxmox Part 1 - Encrypted Installation

 Motivation

-This article will closely follow the official Proxmox tutorial on installing Proxmox on a fresh Debian 12 installation.
+This article will mostly follow the official Proxmox tutorial on installing Proxmox on a fresh Debian 12.11 installation.
+Main difference being Debian configured with encryption.

 Installing Debian

-- Download the Debian installer ISO image and flash it onto a USB thumb drive.
+- Download the Debian amd64 small installation image and flash it onto a USB thumb drive.

 - Boot your system from the USB drive and begin the installation process.